 You can do this yourself, but I highly recommend having a professional do it.
 Professional graphic designers have been trained in the importance of each of the elements we are discussing now, and will be able to take your notes and create something that resonates with you.

 Here’s a tip!
-Try to make sure your logo itself looks nice in black and white OR in color, as some promotional materials will require you to have it in black and white.
+Try to make sure your logo itself looks nice in black and white OR in colour, as some promotional materials will require you to have it in black and white.

-Color means a lot to people.
-Different colors are typically associated with different moods and markets.
-If you aren’t trained in the importance of color, that’s alright, that’s why we recommend the use of a graphic designer.
+Colour means a lot to people.
+Different colours are typically associated with different moods and markets.
+If you aren’t trained in the importance of colour, that’s alright, that’s why we recommend the use of a graphic designer.

-You need to be careful when selecting colors for your business.
-You need to make sure your color scheme is focused around as few colors as possible (2-3 maximum), and that each of the colors you choose not only look great on their own but also that they complement each other well.
+You need to be careful when selecting colours for your business.
+You need to make sure your colour scheme is focused around as few colours as possible (2-3 maximum), and that each of the colours you choose not only look great on their own but also that they complement each other well.

 The use of fonts in graphic design